hex1y/tnet-alg-tasks/README.md

 ### Req.:
 - PHP 8+

 Run `php Executor.php` ...
-This will run all of the tasks at once
+This will run all the tasks at once